vijaylaxmi-hanamshetty/vijaylaxmi-hanamshetty/README.md

-Hi, I'm Vijaylaxmi Hanamshetty 👩‍💻
+👋 Hi, I'm Vijaylaxmi Hanamshetty

-🔧 Aspiring Backend Developer | Passionate About Scalable, Secure, and Efficient APIs
+🎯 Aspiring Backend Developer passionate about building clean, scalable, and secure APIs using Python, FastAPI, and Django.

-As a backend developer, I specialize in creating high-performance, scalable, and secure server-side applications using modern technologies.
-With a strong foundation in Python and frameworks like FastAPI and Django, I aim to build APIs that not only serve business needs but also excel in performance and maintainability.

-🚀 What I Do

-Design & Develop Robust APIs: Whether it's optimizing database performance, ensuring security, or building RESTful services, I am committed to delivering clean, maintainable, and efficient backend systems.

-Continuous Learning: I am always exploring new ways to optimize server-side architectures, diving into advanced Python concepts, exploring database optimization, and fine-tuning API security.

-Open-Source Contributions: Actively preparing to contribute to open-source backend projects to give back to the community.
+👩‍💻 About Me
+Hi, I'm Vijaylaxmi — a backend developer focused on crafting robust server-side applications.
+I work with modern backend technologies and enjoy building systems that are efficient, well-documented, and scalable.
+Let's connect and build something awesome together!

-🛠 Technologies I Use
+🛠️ Technologies I Work With
 Languages: Python

 Frameworks: FastAPI, Django, Django REST Framework

 Databases: SQLite, PostgreSQL

-Tools: Git, GitHub, Docker, Docker Compose, VS Code
+Tools: Git, GitHub, VS Code, Docker & Docker Compose

+🚀 What I’m Currently Working On
+Developing self-driven projects using FastAPI and Django REST Framework

+Learning advanced Python, database optimization, and API security

+Exploring Docker for containerized backend deployments

+Preparing to contribute to open-source backend projects

-🌍 Why Connect With Me?
+🤝 Why Connect With Me?

-I’m passionate about collaborating on real-world projects and love connecting with others who share the same enthusiasm for backend development.

-I emphasize writing clean, scalable, and secure code that meets business objectives while being easy to maintain.

-I believe in continuous growth and sharing knowledge, whether through mentoring, open-source contributions, or collaborative learning.
+I'm enthusiastic about backend development and always eager to collaborate on real-world projects

+I bring a strong commitment to writing clean, maintainable code

+I'm continuously growing my skill set and love sharing knowledge with others

+📫 Let’s Connect
-📍 Location: Bidar, Karnataka, India
+📍 Based in Bidar, Karnataka, India

-📧 Email: vijaylaxmihanamshetty38@gmail.com
+📧 vijaylaxmihanamshetty38@gmail.com

-Let’s build something awesome together!
-Feel free to reach out — I’m always open to new challenges and connections. 🙌
+Thanks for stopping by — feel free to connect or message me anytime! 🙌